harivisa/Spring-Boot-Java-Login/README.md

-# a Login Application with Spring Boot
+# A Login Application with Spring Boot

 This document is based on:
 Spring Boot 2.x